 Where To Visit During The Winter In New England

 1. Kennebunkport, Maine

-Most people think the southern coast of Maine has its shining moments during the summer months, but Kennebunkport NEEDS to be on your winter bucket list!
+Most people think the southern coast of Maine has its shining moments during the summer months, but Kennebunkport NEEDS to be on your winter in New England bucket list!

 Each December, Kennebunkport hosts its annual Christmas Prelude, a two week festival with special events, festive decor, shopping sales, and happy hour deals.
 If you visit, I recommend dining at Allison’s for dinner (you need to try their lobster bisque).
 Check out the gondolas and igloos at the Kennebunkport Inn for drinks or dinner.
 There’s also an outdoor Christmas market located across the street from the Old Vines Wine Bar!